The Heat Is On (Glenn Frey song): History

-The song became a major hit single, reaching No. 2 on the Billboard Hot 100 chart in March 1985, behind "Can't Fight This Feeling" by REO Speedwagon.
-It was also popular internationally, reaching No. 2 on the Australian Singles Chart in 1985 and gaining peaks of No. 8 on the Canadian Singles Chart and No. 12 on the UK Singles Chart.
+The song became a major hit single, reaching No. 2 on the U.S. Billboard Hot 100 chart in March 1985, behind "Can't Fight This Feeling" by REO Speedwagon.
+It was also popular internationally, reaching No. 2 on the Australian Singles Chart in 1985 and gaining peaks of No. 8 on the Canadian Singles Chart and No. 12 on the UK singles chart.
 In the United States, it is the highest charting solo single by any member of the Eagles.